Samuel-Muchai-Kuria/Samuel-Muchai-Kuria/README.md

-- 👋 Hi, I’m @Samuel-Muchai-Kuria
+-  Hi, I’m  Samuel-Muchai-Kuria
-- 👀 I’m interested in robotics, image processing and drone technology
+-  I am data analyst passionate about turning data into insights.
+I am proficient in python, Excel and SQL.
+-  I  am excited to apply my skills to real-world problems.
-- 🌱 I’m currently learning ROS, matlab,python
+-  I’m currently improving my skills in SQL, Power BI, tableau.
-- 💞️ I’m looking to collaborate on new projects in mind
+-  I’m looking to collaborate on new projects with other interested data analysts.
-- 📫 How to reach me -email- smuchaikuria@gmail.com
+-  How to reach me -email- smuchaikuria@gmail.com

 <!---
 Samuel-Muchai-Kuria/Samuel-Muchai-Kuria is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.